urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

-name        | yes       | Name of the project visibility  | no        | Visibility of the project archived    | no        | Archived flag
+name        | yes       | Name of the project visibility  | no        | Visibility of the project archived    | no        | Archived flag project_folder_id | no        | Reference to project folder, if null it is on root level

 ## Update Project